-The fair value is approximate to the carrying value which is determined using the discounted cash flow analysis.
+The fair value approximates \$220,783 (2023: 247,629) which is determined using the discounted cash flow analysis.
 The discount rate used to present value the cash flows is based on current market rates.

-- 29. Fair Value of Financial Instruments (continued) - (c) Financial instruments not measured at fair value (continued)
+(c) Financial instruments not measured at fair value (continued)